 Critical Language Scholarship Program (CLS)

-The CLS Program is part of a broader U.S. government effort to expand the number of Americans studying and mastering critical foreign languages.
+Students spend eight to ten weeks over the summer studying one of a dozen critical languages in classes facilitated by native speakers at a host institution abroad.
 Participants are expected to continue their language study beyond the scholarship period and apply their critical language skills in their future professional careers.
 CLS Program Scholars are citizen ambassadors, sharing what it means to be American and promoting mutual understanding through meaningful exchanges with their host communities.

 Key Benefits